itsays-zqc/my-website/docs/examples/SDK Examples/PIC/ssc/SSC.md

 #### 1.6 Add Structure
 <div class="text-justify">

 The structure is composed of silicon dioxide substrate, adiabatic tapered silicon waveguide and polymer covered waveguide.
-We use "Structure" to instance the structure module to the project, "add_geometry" function is available for adding structures.
+We use "Structure()" to instance the structure module to the project, "add_geometry" function is available for adding structures.
 By selecting the type of gds_file, you can establish structure by importing the gds file method.
-The properties of GDS modeling are shown in the table below.

 </div>

 ```python